ikeratzakis/speech-processing/README.md

 # speech-processing
 An old project that I developed for the Speech Processing course in University of Piraeus, Department of Informatics.
+The repository actually consists of two seperate projects.
+The 10_5 file is a Bayesian classifier that assigns speech data to two classes (voice or unvoiced).
+The 10_7 file is a pitch estimation algorithm.
+Training data and relevant files originate from Theory and Applications of Digital Speech Processing, L.Rabiner & R.W.Schafer.